Green wood turning on the pole

-therapeutic and very fulfilling; a whole gear change and a world away
+therapeutic and very fulfilling; a whole gear change and world

 from busy modern life.
 We’ll be using the trees that grow naturally